SaiBhavish/Masaiproject/README.md

 1. **Clone the Repository**
    First, grab a copy of the project files by cloning the repository.
 Open your terminal and run: https://github.com/SaiBhavish/Masaiproject/blob/main/PROJECT.py
-## Run the game
+2. ** Run the game **
-Make sure you have Python installed on your machine (preferably Python 3.x).
+Make sure you have Python installed on your machine (preferably Python 3.x). if you don't have Python installed you can install it from python.org.
  You can run the game by executing: https://github.com/SaiBhavish/Masaiproject/blob/main/PROJECT.py

 ## Follow the Prompts